[ ⭐️ 2020 update ⭐️ this appears to be a very popular article on the MBFF website, so I have updated it with a few new suggestions for family walks! ]

 - 🧭 Chamonix Valley orienteering parcours – see section below for more details;

-- 💦 Gorges de la Diosaz – go for a gorge walk June until September! (other gorges to enjoy further afield: see article SPRINGTIME ACTIVITIES en famille au Pays du Mont-Blanc (and beyond);
+- 💦 Gorges de la Diosaz – go for a gorge walk from June until September! (other gorges to enjoy further afield: see article SUMMER ACTIVITIES en famille au Pays du Mont-Blanc (and beyond);

 - 🌲 Cordons’s « Forest Discovery Trail » – for more details in PDF see here / 1 hour loop in the forest / not possible with a buggy (check conditions of path with Cordon Tourist Office);